Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 ### So why do we think that it is business flights that are the problem?

 Everyone knows someone who flies for business.
-But actually, people who work in jobs that require air travel make up a very small proportion of the UK population.
+Actually, people who work in jobs that require air travel make up a very small proportion of the UK population.
+But still, advertising and other narratives lead us to believe that business flyers are the problem.

 With the pandemic, it’s estimated that business travel fell by 70-90% in 2020.

 > "Because of the changes made during Covid, it's thought 50% of business travel has gone for good."

 ICAO (the International Civil Aviation Organisation, the UN agency for aviation) says that last year, globally, air travel was 60% down.
-The aviation industry is planning to publish a recovery plan soon.
-But the industry was already in poor health, even before Covid hit, so the “aviation recovery plan” is a bit ironic.
-What are they recovering to?
-An industry that was already struggling?

 Many people have the view that, because of the changes we’ve made during Covid, a lot of business travel won’t return.
 Even Bill Gates thinks that 50% of business travel is gone for good.